ramintel-ai/machine_vision_for_quality_dataset/README.md

 This repository contains cleaned and resized version of a Packaging dataset.
 It contains images of a packaging box belonging to ok and defective classes.
 The images of both classes have been divided into training and testing sets.
 This repository can be used for developing machine vision systems for the quality department.
+Extract the zip file to obtain the packaging dataset.